didn't make it - Page 1 - Last update 8/11/2017

 Study Suggests Chimps & Humans Split Earlier Than Thought

 Tuesday, June 17, 2014

 OXFORD, ENGLAND—A new study of the rate of gene mutations in three generations of western chimpanzees agrees with recent findings that the human mutation rate is half as fast as had been previously thought.
 This new understanding pushes back the most recent common ancestor of humans and chimps to at least 12 million years ago.
 “Our results add substance to the idea that the human-chimpanzee split was considerably older than has been recently thought,” geneticist Gil McVean of the Wellcome Trust Center for Human Genetics told Live Science.

 [So, chimps have had 12 million years to improve over what they are today, but have not done so – WHY?

 This should mean that from human ancestry to today we have worked our way thru 12 million years and at least a dozen previous hominid species to get here.
 Scientist speak of animals such as the triceratops that decided it needed huge horns and a rotating ball joint for its skull so it built one.
 Another animal decided it needed a better weapon to defend against good’ol Rex, decided to grow a huge spiked ball on the end of it tail.
 Others decided to be quicker and so forth.

 If science is right then why didn’t the chimp or the gorilla learn to speak, and develop bipedal upright walking so they could develop like our ancestors?
 They can’t even properly handle a simple club.

-Sometimes I think many of these scientists are just
+Sometimes I think many of these "scientists" are just full of themselves.]

 For all who believe in the literal reading of the Christian Bible, the